awsdocs/aws-systems-manager-user-guide/doc_source/appconfig-creating-configuration-and-profile-S3-source.md

 1. On the **Create policy** page, choose the **JSON** tab\.

-1. Update the following sample policy with information about your Amazon S3 bucket and configuration object\.
+1. Update the following sample policy with information about your S3 bucket and configuration object\.
 Then paste the policy into the text field on the **JSON** tab\.

    ```
    {